nhuff/ic-pres/Readme.md

 * Initial convergence of nodes takes two puppet runs
 * librarian-puppet has issues on Windows
 * The mcollective module seems to have a bad metadata file that needs to be removed
+* mysql module throws error that can be ignored on ubuntu box

 ## Prerequisites
 * Vagrant